Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - You have chest pain, tightness, or heaviness that spreads to your shoulders, arms, jaw, neck, or back.

-- You have weakness on one side of your body, a severe headache, difficulty speaking, or a change in vision.
+- You have weakness on one side of your body, a severe headache, trouble speaking, or a change in vision.

 When should I seek immediate care?